On the Convergence of Decentralized Stochastic Gradient-Tracking with Finite-Time Consensus: Analysis

 and the local gradients are Lipschitz smooth:

 \end{assumption}

 \begin{assumption}[Gradient noise] The gradient noise, $\sbb_{k,i}(\wb_{k,i-1})$ is unbiased, pairwise-uncorrelated and has a bounded variance conditioned on $\w_{i-1}$:

 \end{assumption} \begin{assumption}[Combination Matrices] Each combination matrix ${\{A_j\}_{j=1}^{\tau}}$ in the FTC sequence is symmetric, doubly-stochastic and has a spectral radius of one.
-We do not assume that the individual combination matrices are primitive or even connected. \end{assumption}
+We do not assume that the individual combination matrices are primitive or even connected, however, the graph associated with the product of matrices in the sequence is strongly-connected ($\tau-$strongly-connected). \end{assumption}